 The remaining task is to calculate the spin-spin correlation function $\chi_{{\bm k},-{\bm k}}^{\mu\nu}(\tau)$ and its Fourier transformation.
-This is done by simple calculation using the mean-field Hamiltonian, Eq.~(\ref{HSNdiag}), written in terms of the Schwinger bosons.
-A detailed calculation is given in Appendix~\ref{app:spin_sus_nematic}.
+This is done by using the mean-field Hamiltonian, Eq.~(\ref{HSNdiag}), written in terms of the Schwinger bosons.
+The detailed calculation is given in Appendix~\ref{app:spin_sus_nematic}.
 Consequently, the increase of the Gilbert damping for $\omega_{\bm 0}>0$ is given as

 where